tannerdolby/get-tag/README.md

 # get-tag
-Create an HTML tag string on the fly.
+Create HTML tag strings on the fly.

 ## Installation
 Install the plugin from [npm](https://www.npmjs.com/package/get-tag):